OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 # Excel data types core concepts (preview)

 > [!NOTE]
-> Data types APIs are currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
+> Data types APIs are currently only available in public preview.
+Preview APIs are subject to change and are not intended for use in a production environment.
+We recommend that you try them out in test and development environments only.
+Do not use preview APIs in a production environment or within business-critical documents.
 >

-This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with data types.
-It introduces core concepts that are fundamental to data type development.
+> To use preview APIs:
+>
+> - You must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
+The [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense is found at the CDN and [DefinitelyTyped](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js-preview/index.d.ts).
+You can install these types with `npm install --save-dev @types/office-js-preview`.
+For additional information, see the [@microsoft/office-js](https://www.npmjs.com/package/@microsoft/office-js) NPM package readme.
+> - You may need to join the [Office Insider program](https://insider.office.com) for access to more recent Office builds.
+>
+> To try out data types in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14626.10000.
+To try out data types in Office on Mac you must have an Excel build number greater than or equal to 16.55.21102600.

 > [!IMPORTANT]
-> Some of the data types concepts described in this article, such as `Range.valueAsJSON` are not yet available in public preview.
+> Some of the data types concepts described in this article, such as `Range.valuesAsJSON` are in active development and are not yet available in public preview.
 This article is intended as a conceptual introduction.
 Concepts described in this article that are not yet in public preview will be released to preview soon.

+This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with data types.
+It introduces core concepts that are fundamental to data type development.

 ## Core concepts

-Use the `Range.valueAsJSON` property to work with data type values.
-This property is similar to [Range.values](/javascript/api/excel/excel.range#values), but `Range.values` only returns the four basic types: string, number, boolean, or error values. `Range.valueAsJSON` can return expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.
+Use the `Range.valuesAsJSON` property to work with data type values.
+This property is similar to [Range.values](/javascript/api/excel/excel.range#values), but `Range.values` only returns the four basic types: string, number, boolean, or error values. `Range.valuesAsJSON` can return expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.

 ### JSON schema